FatalFS/FatalFS/README.md

-- 👋 Hi, I’m @FatalFS
+- Yo, My name is @FatalFS
-- 👀 I’m interested in Coding
+- I’m interested in Coding, Python, and coding in general.
-- 🌱 I’m currently learning Cybersecurity
+- I’m currently in Cybersecurity.
-- 💞️ I’m looking to collaborate on nothing at the moment
+- I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me ...

 <!---
 FatalFS/FatalFS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.